oscarotero/form-manager/README.md

 //Define a label
 $name->label('User name');

-//And modify the label using the same jquery syntax:
+//And modify the label using the same syntax than inputs:
 $name->label->class('main-label');

 //Print all (label + input)